JaneWen23/MyGarden/README.md

         Already up-to-date.
     Note that tracking information has been set up so that git pull works as expected without specifying the remote or branch.

-    Update:

-    in addition to git pull this setting also affects default behavior of git push.
+    in addition to git pull, this setting also affects default behavior of git push.
 If you get in the habit of using -u to capture the remote branch you intend to track, I recommend setting your push.default config value to upstream.

-    git push -u <remote> HEAD will push the current branch to a branch of the same name on <remote> (and also set up tracking so you can do git push after that).
+    git push -u REMOTE_REPO_NAME HEAD will push the current branch to a branch of the same name on REMOTE_REPO_NAME (and also set up tracking so you can do git push after that).

+    2.3. branch

+    you can list the remote branches by

+        git branch -r

+    ? what does it mean by origin/HEAD? why is it different from origin/min?

+    you can list the local branches by

+        git branch

+    you can delete a remote branch by

+        git push origin --delete BRANCH_NAME

+    or you can delete a remote branch on Github.

+    note that your local branch will not be deleted!

+    you can delete a local branch by

+        git branch -d BRANCH_NAME

+    2.4 soft reset

+3. operations between local repo and workspace

+    recall the four areas, think about how the local repo and workspace are located from each other. remenber that there is "index" also related closely with both local repo and workspace.

+    however, when the "data flow" is from remote and finally to your workspace, you may observe that the local repo does a lot of things directly to workspace, not to index. while, if you want to finally push your local stuff to remote repo, you always add to index when finished editing in workspace, and then commit to local repo, i.e., for this data flow direction, workspace usually does not directly contact the local repo.

+    3.1. hard reset

+    3.2. branch

+    create a new branch and switch to it:

+        git checkout -b NEW_BRANCH_NAME